ship-nix/docs/src/servers/upgrading.md

 Keeping your system updated is vital for server management.

-In ship-nix, you can do this with a lot of peace of mind.
+In {{site.name}}, you can do this with a lot of peace of mind.
 Especially if you test it on a [staging server first](/servers/staging-servers/) 👈

 ## Update packages